Iranian Nobel laureate suffered suspected heart attack in prison, family says

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about December 2024 protests and casualties in Iran.
+No evidence was found in web search or Wikipedia to confirm the 2024 protest death toll and arrests attributed to HRANA.

 “In early February, Mohammadi was sentenced by a Revolutionary Court in Mashhad to an additional seven and a half years in prison after being convicted of 'gathering and collusion' and 'propaganda activities', her lawyer said.”